-In a discussion of the research, some things went according to plan, others did not and some could have been improved on for further research.
-Of the things that went right, the identification of relevant theoretical articles has been profound; the articles by Hamari and Sjöblom (2016 & 2017) on esports viewing motivations were very relevant to the research plan and construction of the method.
-Xue et all's (2019) research on narrative identities highlighted the complexity of the social domain, in which storytelling in esports takes place.
-Further, the survey response rate coming from esports communities was sufficient (n=108).
-The demographic similarities between present research and that of Hamari and Sjöblom (2017) are apparent: the mean age (23), distribution of gender (90% male & 7,5% female) and part of the sample being students (58%) was almost exactly the same (p.989).
-Beyond similarities, there were some differences with the previous research as well.
-Results indicated that respondents watched an average of 25 hours of esports within the last month, which is less than the average 11 hours per week of previous work (p.988).
-This discrepancy can be explained by the fact that previous work looked at how much people watched gaming streamers (of which there is always multiple online) and not esports broadcasts specifically (which are less frequent and require more production value).
+Comparing the results to previous research on esports viewing by Hamari and Sjöblom (2017), there are clear demographic similarities: the mean age (23), distribution of gender (90% male & 7,5% female) and part of the sample being students (58%) was almost exactly the same (p.989).
+However, there were some differences as well; results indicate that respondents watched an average of 25 hours of esports within the last month, which is less than the average 11 hours per week of previous work (p.988).
+This discrepancy can be explained by the fact that previous work looked at how much people watched gaming streamers on Twitch (of which there is always multiple online) and not esports broadcasts or storytelling content specifically (which are less frequent and often require more production value on the broadcasters end).
+The age group was not entirely in line with the estimated 16 to 25 years as indicated by the esports forum discussion, the mean was slightly higher and the sample also contained a few outliers of which the young people are most likely coming from the Fortnite community on Reddit.
+Explorative testing also revealed that the youngest participants between 14 and 16 watched an equal amount of esports and storytelling while the older audiences watched more esports than storytelling content.
+A possible reason for this could be that the younger audience values storytelling content slightly more as they look up to or admire the players more than the older audience.